coder-ashman/ollama/macos_actions/README.md

 # macOS Actions Gateway

-This package hosts a small FastAPI service that runs directly on macOS to expose approved AppleScript, JXA, or Shortcuts automations over HTTP.
-It is designed to work alongside the autosizer proxy so your local LLM can request high-trust host actions (mail digests, calendar summaries, etc.) without leaking sensitive context to the public internet.
+This package hosts a small FastAPI service that runs directly on macOS to expose approved host automations over HTTP.
+Most actions remain AppleScript/Shortcuts, but the calendar workflow now uses a Python + EventKit helper so recurring meetings resolve to the correct “today” occurrence.
+The gateway is designed to work alongside the autosizer proxy so your local LLM can request high-trust host actions (mail digests, calendar summaries, etc.) without leaking sensitive context to the public internet.